Healthier Choices for a Healthier Life

 5. Whole Wheat vs. White Bread/Pasta

-There are two big differences: how they a’re processed and how healthful they are.
+There are two big differences: how they are processed and how healthful they are.
 The flour for both is made from wheat berries, which have three nutrient-rich parts: the bran (the outer layers), the germ (the innermost area) and the endosperm (the starchy part in between).
 Whole wheat is processed to include all three nutritious parts, but white flour uses only the endosperm.
 When put head-to-head with whole wheat bread, white is a nutritional lightweight.
 Whole wheat is much higher in fiber, vitamins B6 and E, magnesium, zinc, folic acid and chromium.
 But of all these nutritional goodies, fiber is the star:

 In a 10-year Harvard study completed in 1994, men and women who ate high-fiber breads had fewer heart attacks and strokes than those whose tastes ran to bagels and baguettes.